veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 The CA key defines the current stroking alpha constant, specifying the constant shape or constant opacity value to be used for stroking operations in the PDF transparent imaging model.

-This provision anlong with Rules 6.4-1 to 6.4-4 and 6.4-6 prohibits the use of transparency within a conforming PDF/A-1 document.
+This provision, along with Rules 6.4-1 to 6.4-4 and 6.4-6, prohibits the use of transparency within a conforming PDF/A-1 document.

 * Object type: `PDExtGState`
 * Test condition: `CA == null || CA - 1.0 < 0.000001 && CA - 1.0 > -0.000001`